sharmajaya90/techitcms/README.md

-# Audio X - Music Library Application
+# TechIT - Music Library Application

 A music library application built with Express.js and MongoDB, following the MVC (Model-View-Controller) architecture pattern.